initializ-buildpacks/procfile/README.md

 * A Binding exists with type `Procfile` and secret containing a `Procfile`

 The buildpack will do the following:

-* Contribute the process types from one or both `Procfile` files to the image.
-  * If process types are identified from both Binding _and_ file, the contents are merged into a single `Procfile`.
-Commands from the Binding take precedence if there are duplicate types.
-  * If the application's stack is `io.paketo.stacks.tiny` the contents of the `Procfile` must be single command with zero or more space delimited arguments.
-Argument values containing whitespace should be quoted.
-The resulting process will be executed directly and will not be parsed by the shell.
-  * If the application's stack is not `io.paketo.stacks.tiny` the contents of `Procfile` will be executed as a shell script.

 ## Bindings